37 Metaphors for Lost with Meaning and Examples

 19. Lost in the Current

-Meaning: A current represents something powerful that sweeps you along, much like feeling lost in the flow of life, unable to control your direction.
+Meaning: A current represents something powerful that sweeps you along.

 Examples in Context: